pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 * `Interactive mode`_: Invoking an interactive pywbemcli shell for typing pywbemcli commands.

-.. index:: pair: interactive mode; command modes
+.. index:: pair: Interactive mode; command modes
-.. index:: pair: interactive mode; modes of operation
+.. index:: pair: Interactive mode; modes of operation

 .. _`Command mode`:

 Command mode
 ------------

-.. index:: command mode
+.. index:: single: Command mode

-In command mode, the pywbemcli command performs its task and terminates like any other standalone non-interactive command.
+In command mode, the pywbemcli command performs its task defined on the command line and terminates like any other standalone non-interactive command.

 This mode is used when the pywbemcli command is invoked with a command or command group name and arguments/options: